 method and to solve common scientific analytical problems. • Gains theoretical knowledge and confidence in designing a sampling plan and sample preparation procedure.
-Methods of chemical analysis: Spectroscopy in inductively coupled plasma Content: Principles of liquid sample dosing in ICP spectrometry.
+Methods of chemical analysis: ICP OES Content: Principles of liquid sample dosing in ICP spectrometry.
 Sample requirements and preparation for the measurement.
-ICP OES method used in quantitative analysis of materials (principles, interactions, data processing, experimental procedure, and its validation).
-ICP MS method as an option for measuring specific isotopes of elements with low detection limits.
-Methods of measuring solid samples using LA ICP MS. Learning Outcomes: Graduate: Gains theoretical knowledge of ICP techniques and an overview of their possibilities in quantitative chemical analysis of materials.
+ICP OES method used in quantitative analysis of materials Learning Outcomes: Graduate: Gains theoretical knowledge of ICP techniques and an overview of their possibilities in quantitative chemical analysis of materials.
 Gains basic practical skills in sampling and their preparation, processing and evaluation of data using the instrumental technique ICP OES.
-8 10/40 Ing.
+2 8/40 Ing.
 Dagmar Galusková, PhD., Ing.
 Hana Kaňková, PhD., Ing.
 Lenka Buňová, PhD.
-Compulsory Optional Atom structure and chemical bond theory, Introduction to analytical methods 2 Compulsory attendance at lectures, passing the final knowledge test (60 %, achieved min. score 75%) Protocol from practical exercise - sample preparation and analysis (40 %) Methods of chemical analysis: X-ray flourescence Content: introduction: application and limitations of XRF, XRF principles: fluorescent X-ray radiation, radiation sources, scattering, detection, intensity, sample types for XRF: advantages, limitations, preferences, sample preparation and chemical analysis of the selected sample by XRF.
+Compulsory Optional Atom structure and chemical bond theory, Introduction to analytical methods 2 Compulsory attendance at the practical exercise, passing written/ or oral exam (60 %, achieved min. score 75%) Protocol from practical exercise - sample preparation and analysis (40 %) Methods of chemical analysis: X-ray flourescence Content: introduction: application and limitations of XRF, XRF principles: sample types for XRF: advantages, limitations, preferences, sample preparation and chemical analysis of the selected sample by XRF.
 Learning Outcomes: Graduate: Masters theoretical and basic practical knowledge of XRF instrumentation and has an overview of the possibilities of using XRF in the characterization of materials.
 Gains practical and basic skills in preparation of a sample, understands the measurement.
 Can process and evaluate the measured data.
-4 6/15 Ing.
+2 6/30 Ing.
 Hana Kaňková, PhD.
-Compulsory Optional Atom structure and chemical bond theory; Introduction to analytical methods 1 Compulsory attendance at lectures, passing the final knowledge test (60 %, achieved min. score 75%) Protocol from practical exercise - sample preparation and analysis (40 %) Electron microscopy Content: introduction and overview of the use of electron microscopy methods (SEM), electron beam and sample interactions, image creation and resolution, analysis and detection of X-rays, limitations of chemical analysis using SEM / EDS / WDS.
-4 8/15 Ing.
-Dagmar Galusková, PhD., Mgr.
+Compulsory Optional Atom structure and chemical bond theory; Introduction to analytical methods 2 Compulsory attendance at practical lectures, passing the final written exam (60 %, achieved min. score 75%) Protocol from practical exercise - sample preparation and analysis (40 %) Electron microscopy Content: introduction and overview of the use of electron microscopy methods (SEM), electron beam and sample interactions, image creation and resolution, analysis and detection of X-rays, limitations of chemical analysis using SEM / EDS / WDS.
+Learning Outcomes: Graduate: Gains theoretical and basic practical knowledge of SEM instrumentation.
+Gains an overview of the possibilities of using SEM in the characterization of materials.
+4 8/15 Mgr.
 Peter Švančárek, PhD.
-Compulsory Optional Atom structure and chemical bond theory; Introduction to analytical methods 1 Compulsory attendance at lectures, passing the final knowledge test (60 %, achieved min. score 75%)
+Compulsory Optional Atom structure and chemical bond theory; Introduction to analytical methods 1 Compulsory attendance at lectures, passing the final knowledge test (60 %, achieved min. score 75%) Protocol from practical exercise - sample preparation and analysis (40 %)